mattmiklic/system-fonts-in-wp/README.md

 # system-fonts-in-wp

-A plugin that replaces Open Sans in WordPress with your device's standard system fonts.
+A plugin for WordPress that replaces Open Sans with your device's standard system fonts.

 There are other plugins that remove Open Sans, but they rely on the generic `sans-serif` fallback.
 This one adds a new stylesheet that specifies the system UI font for most major operating systems.